saltlab/led/README.md

 ## Using LED

-Currently, the Dompletion project is designed to run from the console of any web broser or can be installed as a Bookmarlet using [this](http://ece.ubc.ca/~kbajaj/led.html) link.
+Currently, the LED project is designed to run from the console of any web broser or can be installed as a Bookmarlet using [this](http://ece.ubc.ca/~kbajaj/led.html) link.

 ### Installation